srivendare/term_project/README.md

-**Objective:**  This project aims to build a supply chain inventory management platform, which keeps supply & demand information passing among different departments.
+**Objective:**  This project aims to build a supply chain inventory management platform, which keeps supply & demand information passing among through different departments.
 It also allows data visualisation to align information with High Management level.